David Draiman: Early life

-David Michael Draiman was born to Jewish parents in the Brooklyn borough of New York City on March 13, 1973.
-His father, Yehuda "YJ", had worked as a real estate developer and small-business owner before he was arrested for embezzlement and sent to prison when Draiman was 12 years old.
-YJ would later become a candidate in the races for Mayor of Los Angeles in 2013, 2017, and 2022.
+David Michael Draiman (דוד מיכאל דריימן) was born to Jewish parents in the Brooklyn borough of New York City on March 13, 1973.
+His father, Yehuda "YJ" (יהודה דריימן), had worked as a real estate developer and small-business owner before he was arrested for embezzlement and sent to prison when Draiman was 12 years old.
+YJ later became a candidate in the races for Mayor of Los Angeles in 2013, 2017, and 2022.
 Draiman's brother, Benjamin, is an ambient musician who lives in Israel.
 His grandmother Ziona is a Yemenite Jew whose family immigrated to British Mandatory Palestine in the early 1900s.

 Draiman's parents sent him to Orthodox schools, where he believed he was on the path to receiving rabbinic ordination.
 He frequently spent time in Israel during his early life.
 He attended five Jewish day schools, including Valley Torah High School in Los Angeles, where he formed his first band; Fasman Yeshiva High School in Skokie, Illinois, a near north suburb of Chicago; and the Wisconsin Institute for Torah Study in Milwaukee.
 During his freshman year at the latter, he was asked to leave as he "rebelled against the conformity" and "just wanted to be a normal teenage kid", adding that he "couldn't really stomach the rigorous religious requirements of the life [there]".
 He has admitted to being "a bit resentful" about his time at Jewish day schools, but nevertheless became trained as a hazzan (cantor) and encouraged his family to observe Shabbat.